RaghuramMotukuri/hr_policies_rag_chatbot-/README.md

 - [ ] Support re-ranking (BM25 + dense hybrid) for higher precision on short queries
 - [ ] Deploy demo instance

----

-## 📄 License

-This project is for educational/portfolio purposes.
-Sample HR policy documents included are publicly available reference materials used for demonstration only.